vipenti/CADOCS_NLU_Model/README.md

 - dataset.csv: This is the dataset we used to train the model, built with a survey
 - default/current: This is the actual model that CADOCS uses to make predictions
 - input_testing.ipynb: The Python notebook created to test the model with Input Testing.
 It contains an execution of the tests
+- cadocs_NLU_env.yaml: The Anaconda environment containing the dependencies needed to execute the module

 ## Other Tools